bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_block_chain.md

 both types of forks, creating several situations which could lead to financial loss.
-In particular, non-upgraded nodes may relay and accept transactions that are considered invalid by upgraded nodes and so will never become part of the universally-recognized best block chain.
+In particular, non-upgraded nodes may relay and accept transactions that are considered invalid by upgraded nodes and so will never become part of the universally-recognized best blockchain.
-Non-upgraded nodes may also refuse to relay blocks or transactions which have already been added to the best block chain, or soon will be, and so provide incomplete information.
+Non-upgraded nodes may also refuse to relay blocks or transactions which have already been added to the best blockchain, or soon will be, and so provide incomplete information.

 <!-- paragraph below based on src/main.cpp CheckForkWarningConditions() -->

 Bitcoin Core includes code that detects a hard fork by looking at block chain proof of work.
-If a non-upgraded node receives block chain headers demonstrating at least six blocks more proof of work than the best chain it considers valid, the node reports an error in the `getinfo` RPC results and runs the `-alertnotify` command if set.
-This warns the operator that the non-upgraded node can't switch to what is likely the best block chain.
+If a non-upgraded node receives blockchain headers demonstrating at least six blocks more proof of work than the best chain it considers valid, the node reports an error in the `getinfo` RPC results and runs the `-alertnotify` command if set.
+This warns the operator that the non-upgraded node can't switch to what is likely the best blockchain.

 Full nodes can also check block and transaction version numbers.
 If the block or transaction version numbers seen in several recent blocks are